JuntaoZhong/visualize-clonal-trees/README.md

         - Simple frontend Flask app to run webapp CS-department-website
-        - Contains the HTML and CSS for our website describing VECTr
+        - Contains the HTML and CSS for our website describing VECTr requirements.txt
+        - Contains list of Python packages to use with Python 3.8 for running our code (networkx, graphviz, and pydot are important if trying to set up quickly)